 - Mash to desired consistency.

-- Spoon into sealable freezer bag.
+- Spoon into a sealable freezer bag.
 Freeze until use.

 Frozen avocado recipes